feelSpace/FSLib-Android/docs/README.md

 ## Structure of the repository

-The repository contains two directories:
+The repository contains three directories:
+* **docs**: The documentation of the FSLib for Android.
 * **fslib-aar**: The FSLib module as an AAR archive.
 Two JAR files are also provided with the javadoc and the source-code of the public interfaces.
 These two JAR files can be used in Android Studio to obtain contextual documentation.
-* **fslib-demo**: A demo application that illustrates how to use the FSLib.
-This demo is ready to use and the source code can be easily copied-pasted in your project.
+* **fslib-source**: An Android Studio project containing the source code of the FSLib and a demo application.

 ## Integration of the FSLib module in an Android project

+You have two options to integrate the FSLib into your project.
+You can 1) use the AAR package of the library, or 2) link the source code of the FSLib in your project.

+:construction: The FSLib will be later available as maven repository.

+### Using the AAR package

 To use the FSLib in a project you must import the library “fslib-android-ble-[version number].aar” into your project.
 In Android Studio, the right way to import the library is: